 - AccessLeicester: Medicine

 Applicant has attended a non-selective state school for GCSEs where the Attainment 8 score is below the national average.
-The Government has confirmed that it will not publish any school or college level educational performance for 2020 due to the Covid-19 impact on summer exams.
-Therefore for the 2022 cycle, GCSE performance in 2019 will be considered according to the Department for Education performance tables.
+The Government has confirmed that it will not publish any school or college level educational performance for 2021 due to the Covid-19 impact on exams.
+Therefore for the 2023 cycle, GCSE performance in 2019 will be considered according to the Department for Education performance tables.

 How will the Contextual Data be used?